cloudmesh-community/sp20-516-227/chapter/ai-aws-comprehend.md

 ### Batch Analysis with Amazon Comprehend Analysis Jobs

-Analisis Jobs will let you pull data from AWS S3 buckets and return results in an AWS bucket.
+Analysis Jobs will let you pull data from AWS S3 buckets and return results in an AWS bucket.
 It is convenient when you have batches of data with more than 1000 words.

 #### Create an Analysis Job